eosnetworkfoundation/docs/docs/20_smart-contracts/30_tutorials/10_create-a-token.md

 ```

 We took the `balances_table` type we defined earlier and instantiated a new `balances_table` object.
 We passed in the
-`get_self()` function as the first parameter, which returns the contract account's name.
+`get_self()` function as the first parameter (the `code` parameter), which returns the contract account's name.
 We passed in the `get_self().value`
-as the second parameter, which returns the `uint64_t` representation of the contract account's name.
-This is the scope
+as the second parameter (the `scope` parameter), which returns the `uint64_t` representation of the contract account's name.

-that the `balances` table will be stored in (scope is just a way to partition data within a table).
+> ❔ **Scopes**: Scopes are a way to group rows in a table together.
+You can think of it as a folder that
+> contains all the rows in the table.
+In this case, we are using the contract account's name as the scope, so all the
+> rows in the `balances` table will be grouped together under the contract account's name.
+If you'd
+> like to learn more about scopes, check out the [Getting Started with Smart Contracts Guide](/docs/20_smart-contracts/10_getting-started/40_smart_contract_basics/#multi-index-instantiate-with-code-and-scope).

 Next, we need to check if the `to` account already has a balance.
 We can do this by using the `find` function on the
 `balances` table.